gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 Fig. 4: _A relatively simple depiction of a Godot scene tree.
 The highlighted part represents a completely independent scene_

-The following are some good tips to keep in mind and try to follow whenver possible.
+The following are some good tips to keep in mind and try to follow whenever possible.

 We alredy went through this, but just to reinforce it even more - scenes should be independent and at any moment in our game development, if we choose to save a part of the node tree as a scene, **it should run by itself without any errors** (<kbd>F6</kbd>)

 <!-- TODO: show a concrete example -->
 Minimize changing the state of child nodes/scenes from parent nodes, unless the scene we're working with is logically built that way.
 For example, in [Fig. 4], in the highlighted node tree we see that the children nodes hold just data, but no custom behaviors that alters their state.
-The parent node in this case can access and poatentially change the state of its children.
-In this case, the entire scene can be viewed from the outseide like a black-box.
+The parent node in this case can access and potentially change the state of its children.
+In this case, the entire scene can be viewed from the outside like a black-box.
 All changes go through the parent node, with no direct access to the child nodes.

 The idea of the black-box node/scene is more general.
-We should always strive to enfroce it whenever possible.
+We should always strive to enforce it whenever possible.
 It's more strict than the simple idea of having independent scenes that can always run on their own.
 Scenes that are decoupled in this way, can still have their inner state be accessed by parent nodes and changed at run-time.

 With the black-box, we extend this rule and strive not to change the state of child nodes/scenes from parent nodes or other systems except through signals.